Vinay-Saw/vizora/Docs.md

 **1. Timeout errors**
 - Increase httpx timeout in `fetch_page_content`
 - Optimize code generation prompt
-- LLM fallback from Claude to GPT-4o-mini is automatic
+- LLM fallback from GPT-4o-mini is automatic

 **2. Port already in use**
 ```bash